ASAP: sacrificing social rights for weapons industry spending spree

 Left MEP, Marc Botenga (PTB/PVDA, Belgium) said: “Commissioner Breton wants to give huge amounts of taxpayers’ money to extremely profitable multinational companies but refuses any democratic debate.
 The proposal goes beyond supporting Ukraine and contributes to the creation of a European network of arms producers, a proper EU military-industrial complex.”

 Under the proposal, the Commission wants to produce 1 million rounds of ammunition.
 To fund this war machine, it proposes to divert much needed funds designed to help in the post-Covid economic recovery and assist the green transition.

-At a time when many people in Europe are struggling to make ends meet, investing public money and EU cohesion funds in the arms industry is unfathomable.
+At a time when many people in Europe are struggling to make ends meet, investing public money in the arms industry is unfathomable.
 A paradigm shift is needed, the super profits made by arms industries should be taxed and companies subsidised with taxpayers’ money should not pay out dividends to shareholders.

 “Our public services are underfunded throughout the continent.
 Rather than transforming Europe into a ‘war economy’, we need social investment.
 Let’s launch an ambitious diplomatic initiative based on the respect of international law, in order to put an end to the atrocious war in Ukraine”, Botenga continued.